EMDK/docs/edge/source/api/SecureNfcManager.md

  Note: This is recommended only for the secure NFC application developers who is interested getting the full control on the APDU.
-Other can use the {@link SecureNfcManager.getTagTechInstance} which provides simple API to securely communicate with the Smart card/tags for the supported tag technologies.
+Other can use the SecureNfcManager.getTagTechInstance which provides simple API to securely communicate with the Smart card/tags for the supported tag technologies.